-- The director will track "closing the loop" activities at the program level. - The committee will follow the work of the statewide Learning Outcomes and Assessment Task Force.
-The Director of Assessment is a member of the task force. - The committee will review and discuss state- and national-level accountability trends and the potential impact for OIT. - The committee will join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate.
+- Review and update the charter if needed. - Plan 2011-12 ISLO assessment activities. - Track "closing the loop" activities at the program level. - Follow the work of the statewide Learning Outcomes and Assessment Task Force.
+The Director of Assessment is a member of the task force. - Compose a team to attend the statewide Learning Outcomes and Assessment fall conference. - Review and discuss state- and national-level accountability trends and the potential impact for OIT. - Join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate. - Work with CFLAT to develop a plan to address the needs of students with low reading scores on the ETS entry exam. - Continue work with Student Affairs to coordinate other assessments on campus.